akomakom/esp32-deathwatch/README.md

 #### Rationale

-Although there may be many reasons do this, in my case this IoT project solves the *What if I die, in or out of the house, and the pet(s) are left unattended and nobody knows?* dilemma.
+Although there may be many reasons do this, in my case this IoT project solves the *What if I die (or am otherwise detained), in or out of the house, and the pet(s) are left unattended and nobody knows?* dilemma.
 It could equally well serve to monitor senile/disabled/elderly individuals (although there are probably better tools).

 There are obviously many ways to solve this problem, but I wanted something that's more reliable than my phone.